 BABBEL | CEO OFFICE IN PRACTICE

-This case study shows what building a CEO Office looks like inside a fast growing technology company, as complexity rises and expectations shift towards IPO readiness.
+This case study shows what building a CEO Office looks like inside a fast-growing technology company as complexity rises and expectations shift toward IPO readiness.

 CONTEXT

 The CEO Office was built to sit between strategy and execution.
-Its role was to absorb coordination load so the CEO and executive team could focus on strategy, people, and external work that only they could do.
+Its role was to absorb coordination load so the CEO and executive team could focus on the work that only they could do.

 LEADERSHIP OPERATIONS